LouisYLWang/Sync-Sofa/readme.md

 ### Notices

 ⚠️ Before use, please make sure the version number of two clients are consistent.

 ⚠️ If you want to play local `.mp4` file, please enable `Allow access to file URLs` in extension details page, for example, `chrome://extensions/?id=djhbgkadejdmihbngglpnogjookpadjl` in Chrome.

 ⚠️ If there are multiple versions of extensions in your browser, please enable one and disable others.

 ### Open a video page

-you two don't have to open the same webpage, you play the video via local `.mp4` file and your partner watch it one some video websites, is ok as long as you both watch the same video actually (source providers are different).
+You two don't have to open the same webpage, you play the video via local `.mp4` file and your partner watch it one some video websites, is ok as long as you both watch the same video actually (source providers are different).

 In this doc, for example, `User A` will watch the video on Bilibili and `User B` will do it on Youtube.
 Here is the webpage: